The past few years, the idea of being a responsible traveler has hit the headlines.

 What does this look like on a practical level?

-You need to start by researching companies that are leading responsible tours and are committed to supporting community-based tourism project by giving them a fair proportion of their profits.
+You need to start by researching companies that are leading responsible tours and are committed to supporting community-based tourism projects by giving them a fair proportion of their profits.

 Either way, do your research before you commit to be certain that they are truly committed to supporting local communities.